NicTool/dns-resource-record/README.md

 |                       **MaraDNS**                        |                    | :white_check_mark: |
 |                          **JS**                          | :white_check_mark: | :white_check_mark: |

 This package intends to import and export RFC compliant DNS resource records.
-Please [raise an issue](https://github.com/NicTool/dns-resource-record/issues) if you a valid resource record fails to pass or an invalid resource record passes.
+Please [raise an issue](https://github.com/NicTool/dns-resource-record/issues) if a valid resource record fails to pass or an invalid resource record passes.

 This package is for working with _individual_ Resource Records.
 For working with zones of RRs, use [dns-zone](https://github.com/NicTool/dns-zone).